ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-loading-cell-renderer/index.md

 title: "Loading Cell Renderer"
 ---

-Loading cell renderers allow you to add your own loading renderers to ag-Grid.
+Loading cell renderers allow you to add your own loading renderers to AG Grid.
 Use these when the provided loading renderers do not meet your requirements.

 ## Loading Cell Renderer Interface